 Big Data technology gives advertisers the ability to discover and interpret unstructured data, such as data found on a someone’s social media page.
 AI provides “machine learning” technology that refines the process of identifying and profiling potential customers with pinpoint accuracy.
 For example, by analyzing comments that customers share about vacation experiences on social media outlets, advertisers will identify what a person likes to do and when they like to do it.
 Furthermore, by analyzing data about vacations previously taken by a customer, advertisers would be able to predict a customer’s budget constraints.
 With AI machine learning capabilities, advertisers will be able to target potential customers by creating much more relevant and personalized advertising than is available today.

 Organizations that provide travel services such as airlines, cruise lines, hotels, and travel agencies are using AI technology to gain a better understanding of the customer experience.
+One of the customer service best practices listed by Salesforce is to “Collect as much data as you can – and use it” and this is something many organizations do.
 Information that customers share on social media along with data collected from customer surveys is used to identify what people liked about recent travel, in addition to what they didn’t like about their experience.
 Combined with data collected from other sources that provide research and science information, AI technology will provide analytics and recommendations to travel service providers for improving the customer experience, such as how to make a hotel room more comfortable, how to make a flight less stressful, or how to improve the menu on a cruise.

 -follow me on Twitter @marcelshaw